ionic-team/stencil-site/src/docs/components/properties.md

 attributes can only be strings, it does not make sense to have an associated DOM attribute called "my-http-service".

-At the same time, the `isComplete` & `thingToDo` properties follow 'camelCase' naming, but attributes are case-insensitive, so the attribute names will be `is-complete` & `thingToDo` by default.
+At the same time, the `isComplete` & `thingToDo` properties follow 'camelCase' naming, but attributes are case-insensitive, so the attribute names will be `is-complete` & `thing-to-do` by default.

 Fortunately, this "default" behaviour can be changed using the `attribute` option of the `@Prop()` decorator: